APaltrow/foodoo-shop/README.md

 ---

-- Adaptive `slider` for product photos visualization with dinamic paggination
+- Adaptive `slider` for product photos visualization with dynamic paggination

 - `Product Reviews` section with user's rating and comment
   - Contains details about commenter and date